 On the way back, we took National Route 438 → National Route 492 → National Route 193 back to Kagawa.

-In the village visible from the train window, all the persimmon trees remained intact.
+In the village visible from the car window,all the persimmons on the trees remained perfectly intact.

 In Honshu, there are constant reports of Asiatic black bears descending into human settlements due to food shortages and destroying fruit, but there is almost no evidence of this in Shikoku.